- Research Disciplines

 - How will tropical forests respond if droughts should increase in the future?
 In a globally unique experiment, we will induce artificial rough in an Australian tropical rainforest and then use a canopy crane to assess plant responses at all vertical forest layers.
 We will contrast demographic and physiological responses of an array of plant species and functional groups, compared to nearby experimental-control plots where tree growth, composition, soil water and atmospheric exchange have been monitored since 1999.
 Drought responses for key species and functional groups will be compared with their distributions across regional rainfall gradients to yield novel insights into potential rainforest responses to future climate change.

-- Susan Laurance, Joe Holtum, Bill Laurance and Paul Nelson, with the help of Jonathan Lloyd and Maurizio Mencuccini (College of Marine & Environmental Sciences, College of Science, Technology & Engineering, University of Leeds and University of Edinburgh)
+- Susan Laurance, Joe Holtum, Bill Laurance and Paul Nelson in collaboration with Jonathan Lloyd and Maurizio Mencuccini (College of Science & Engineering, University of Leeds and University of Edinburgh)

 - rainforest ecology; climate change adaptations; Ecophysiology